 If you were injured on someone’s property, it likely happened because they failed to maintain its safety.
 Examples of negligence include:

 - Boxes or other merchandise falling from shelves

 - Spilled drinks or other liquids in a grocery store aisle

-In the best case scenario, the property owner’s insurance company will accept your claim, and you can receive the full financial recovery you need.
+In the best-case scenario, the insurance company will accept your claim.
 However, insurance companies are notorious for trying to pay out as little as possible.
-They may reject your claim and offer a lower amount instead—often much less than you need to pay for your costs.
-Your slip and fall lawyer will then work to negotiate with the insurer and possible offer more evidence to support your original amount.
-This will hopefully lead to the negotiation of a fair settlement.
+Therefore, they may reject your claim and offer a lower amount instead.
+Your slip and fall lawyer will negotiate with the insurer and provide more evidence to support your original amount.

 How Much Is a Slip And Fall Settlement Worth in Georgia?

-After a slip and fall accident, you should see a doctor as soon as possible.
-This will create a record of how much you pay for your injuries.
-Even seemingly minor injuries can easily incur large costs from:
+After a slip and fall accident, you should see a doctor immediately.
+This will create a record of how much you must pay for your injuries.
+Even seemingly minor injuries can easily incur high costs from: